-The Disconnect From Self-Concept and Actual Behavior subcategory included content in which which occurred six times.
+The Disconnect From Self-Concept and Actual Behavior subcategory included content in which CP5 described a disconnection between how she saw herself and how she actually behaved, which occurred six times.
 CP5.
 For example, she described having difficulty with singing, although she saw herself as more competent: